1. First and Foremost, Be Patient

-Pruning is essential to a well-groomed beard—even if you plan on growing it out.
+Pruning is essential to a well-groomed beardeven if you plan on growing it out.
 Invest in a quality trimmer, and find the right technique to suit your master plan.
-Here are two tutorials for varying beardsmen: those growing it long, and those keeping it cropped.

-This is especially important in the early stages of growth, when trapped food and skin cells can exacerbate the itchiness.
-Scrub your beard several times each week with a specialized cleanser, like Billy Jealousy Beard Wash, then gently pat it dry: An overzealous toweling can lead to frizz and split ends.
+This is especially important in the early stages of growth, especially since trapped food and skin cells can exacerbate the itchiness.
+Its not just about the hair, but also the skin underneath, explains McMahan.
+For me, washing and conditioning my beard is the most important step in caring for my beard, he continues.
+Scrub your beard several times each week with a specialized cleanser, like Billy Jealousy Beard Wash (or medicated dandruff shampoo that contains salicylic acid) then gently pat it dry: An overzealous toweling can lead to frizz and split ends.

-Unless you’ve chosen a chinstrap—and we really hope you didn’t—growing an epic beard also means growing a mustache.
-To keep it looking neat, trim the area around your philtrum (the area under your nose) with a pair of grooming scissors, and keep it naturally sculpted with a medium-hold wax, like Beardbrand Mustache Wax.
+Unless youve chosen a chinstrapand we really hope you didntgrowing an epic beard also means growing a mustache.
+According to McMahan you can keep your stache looking pretty neat with tiny trims every three to four days to keep stray hairs at bay.
+Focus on the area around your philtrum (the area under your nose) with a pair of grooming scissors, and keep it naturally sculpted with a medium-hold wax, like Kiehls Creative Cream Wax.

-You can’t build a house without bricks, and the same applies to facial hair.
-Your beard is made from protein and fat, but it’s also heavily reliant on Vitamins B5, B3, and B9.
+You cant build a house without bricks, and the same applies to facial hair.
+Your beard is made from protein and fat, but its also heavily reliant on Vitamins B5, B3, and B9.
 That means lean meats, nuts, egg yolks, milk, and plenty of leafy greens.
-If you’re seriously committed, you can also round out your diet with a supplement like Vitabeard.
+If youre seriously committed, you can also round out your diet with a supplement like hims.